OSSEC

 OSSEC (Open Source HIDS SECurity) is a free, open-source host-based intrusion detection system (HIDS).
 It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, time-based alerting, and active response.
 It provides intrusion detection for most operating systems, including Linux, OpenBSD, FreeBSD, OS X, Solaris and Windows.
 OSSEC has a centralized, cross-platform architecture allowing multiple systems to be easily monitored and managed.
 OSSEC has a log analysis engine that is able to correlate and analyze logs from multiple devices and formats.

 History

 In June 2008, the OSSEC project and all the copyrights owned by Daniel B. Cid, the project leader, were acquired by Third Brigade, Inc. They promised to continue to contribute to the open source community and to extend commercial support and training to the OSSEC open source community.

 In May 2009, Trend Micro acquired Third Brigade and the OSSEC project, with promises to keep it open source and free.

 In 2018, Trend released the domain name and source code to the OSSEC Foundation.

-The OSSEC project is currently maintained by Atomicorp who stewards the free and open source version and also offers a commercial version.
+The OSSEC project is being developed and maintained by Atomicorp who stewards the free and open source version and also offers a commercial version.

-Software components
+Characteristics

 OSSEC consists of a main application, an agent, and a web interface.